danielscorranese/DigitalMorphophoneEnvironment/README.md

 # DIGITAL MORPHOPHONE ENVIRONMENT

 ## Description
-A __Max__ application that emulates the __morphophone__, a complex magnetophonic device (tape loop delay) developed in the 1950s within the laboratories of the GRM (Groupe de Recherches Musicales) in Paris.
+__Max__ application that emulates the __morphophone__, a complex magnetophonic device (tape loop delay) developed in the 1950s within the laboratories of the GRM (Groupe de Recherches Musicales) in Paris.

 __UNDER DEVELOPMENT__